Electricty Supply

 Can I get a refund of incorrectly charged supply charges?

-Residents who have been charged for electricity supply are entitled by law to receive a refund.
+Residents who have been charged for electricity supply between January 31 2022 and November 13 2025 are entitled by law to receive a refund.
 Under the Regulations, a refund may take the form of reduced rent.
-It is up to the residents affected to seek a refund and may claim the amount as a debt through a Magistrate's Court or via application to the State Administrative Tribunal.
+It is up to the residents affected to seek a refund and may claim the amount via application to the State Administrative Tribunal.

 If you wish to request a refund from your park manager, first try approaching them directly and suggest a discussion over the issue.
 If that is not successful, or you do not think it will work, write to them.
 There is a sample letter for download HERE.